BinaryResearch/centrifuge-toolkit/README.md

 ## Todo

  - Adding the ability to use [OPTICS](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.OPTICS.html#sklearn.cluster.OPTICS) for automatic clustering.
 It would be nice to automate the entire workflow, going straight from an input file to data type identification.
-Currently this is not possible because `eps` and `min_samples` need to be adjusted manually in order to get meaningful results using DBSCAN.
+Currently this is not possible because `eps` and `min_samples` need to be adjusted manually in order ensure meaningful results when using DBSCAN.
  - Improving the UTF-8 english data reference distribution.
 Rather than derive it from text extracted from an ebook, samples should be drawn from hard-coded text data in executable binaries.
  - Creating reference distributions for AVR and Xtensa
  - update the code with docstrings and comments